Catwoman: Tangled origins

 Catwoman's origin—and, to an extent, her character—was revised in 1987 when writer Frank Miller and artist David Mazzucchelli published Batman: Year One, a revision of Batman's origin.
-She worked as a dominatrix for the pimp Stan to survive and also sheltered a child prostitute named Holly Robinson working for him.
+She worked as a dominatrix for a pimp named Stan in order to survive, and also sheltered a child prostitute named Holly Robinson who was working for him.
 Selina got into a fight with a disguised Bruce after he grabbed Holly, who had stabbed him during a fight with Stan, but was knocked out.

 As the story progresses, Selina decides to leave prostitution and takes Holly with her.
 She gets into burglary to make money and starts robbing the rich and powerful men of Gotham, donning a catsuit costume while committing her heists.
 While trying to rob Carmine Falcone, she gets rescued by Batman but is irked of being thought of as his sidekick by the media.

 The 1989 Catwoman limited series, written by Mindy Newell and with art by J.J.
 Birch, expanded upon Miller's Year One origin.
 This storyline, known as "Her Sister's Keeper", explores Selina's early life as a dominatrix and the start of her career as Catwoman.
 The story culminates with Selina's former pimp, Stan, abducting and beating her sister Maggie, who, in contrast to Selina, is a nun.
 Selina kills Stan to save her sister, and gets away with it.
 Most of this is revealed in the former series, but is expanded upon in "Her Sister's Keeper".

 Catwoman (vol. 2) #69 provides details about Selina's childhood and neglects Maggie's existence.
 Maria Kyle is a distant parent who preferred to spend her time with cats, and commits suicide when Selina is very young.
 Her alcoholic father, Brian, is cold to Selina for resembling her mother, whom he resents for dying, and eventually drinks himself to death.
 To survive, Selina takes to the streets for a time before getting caught and sent first to an orphanage, then juvenile detention center, "where Selina began to see how hard the world could really be".
 Maggie's fate at this point in the timeline is not alluded to.
 However, when Ed Brubaker reintroduces her into the comic, he implies that Maggie may have directly entered an orphanage and promptly been adopted.